 We could go on, but we are trying to determine if anyone joins the elitest of the elite: Bradman and Tendulkar.

 There’s Steve Smith.
 The fastest player to 22 hundreds in the history of Test cricket.
-Faster than Bradman, faster than Tendulkar.
-He scored his 22nd hundred at Perth today.
-He is now more than half way to Ricky Ponting’s 41, the most of any Australian.
+Faster than Bradman or Tendulkar.
+He scored his 22nd hundred at Perth today and is now more than half way to Ricky Ponting’s 41, the most of any Australian.

 It took Ponting 168 matches to make 41 Test tons.
 Smith has 22* from 58* matches.

 It took Tendulkar 200 matches to make 51 Test tons and 15921 Test runs.